wagtail/wagtail/docs/reference/pages/panels.rst

         The CSS class ``full`` can be used to format the panel so it covers the full width of the Wagtail page editor.

-        The CSS class ``title`` can be used to mark a field as the source for auto-generated slug strings.
+        The CSS class ``title`` can be used to give the field a larger text size, suitable for representing page titles and section headings.

     .. attribute:: FieldPanel.widget (optional)